reddit/devvit/devvit-docs/docs/devvit_rules.md

 ### Link carefully to external financial services

 If your app links to any third-party site that facilitates financial transactions, you are solely responsible for verifying the legitimacy and security of the third-party site and should ensure that they are in compliance with all applicable laws.
 For example, you should ensure that a charitable organization collecting donations is registered as a 501(c)(3) organization (or local equivalent) and provides necessary tax receipts.
 To the extent that you intend to include links to such third-party sites, you must provide your own terms of service and privacy policy.

+## Account-linked services

+Devvit apps requiring association with external user accounts (Account-linked services) must adhere to specific guidelines.
+Examples include "Verified positions" apps for posting verified stock holdings, fitness apps for workout stats, and gaming accounts for leaderboard positions.

+Such apps cannot be published in public subreddits until app review is complete.

+### Guidelines for account-linked services

+- Anonymize all user-identifying information (user IDs, usernames, profile image, etc.) before sending to external servers.
+- The only permitted linkage between identities on Reddit and external user accounts is a unique ID.
+- Information imported into Reddit must not contain any personal data (including but not limited to PII, real names, or other information that could be used to identify an individual).
+- Users must explicitly opt-in to connecting external services and a corresponding consent prompt must be present.
+- Provide ability to unlink connected accounts and log out of connected services.
+- Delete user data on external services within 30 days upon unlinking logging out.
+- Link to terms, conditions, and privacy policy that outline the type of data being collected.

+### Guidelines for external services for account linking

+- External services connecting [Reddit user data](https://www.reddit.com/policies/privacy-policy#policy-h2-3) to external account data must have SOC2 Type II compliance.
+- Provide evidence of recent (12 months prior) penetration test by an accredited third party with no High or Critical findings or appropriate remediation and retest attestation.
+- Account-linked services must be limited to read-only OAuth scopes to external user accounts.
+Username/password authentication is not permitted to external services.

 ## Generative AI/LLM rules